hashicorp/consul-template/README.md

 -------
 ### De-Duplication Mode

 Consul Template works by parsing templates to determine what data is needed and then watching Consul for any changes to that data.
 This allows Consul Template to efficiently re-render templates when a change occurs.
 However, if there are many instances of Consul Template rendering a common template there is a linear duplicaiton of work as each instance is querying the same data.

 To make this pattern more efficient Consul Template supports work de-duplication across instances.
 This can be enabled with the `-dedup` flag or via the `deduplicate` configuration block.
-Once enabled, Consul Template uses [leader election](https://consul.io/docs/guides/leader-election.html) on a per template basis to have only a single node perform the queries.
-Results are shared among other instances rending the same template by passing compressed data through the Consul K/V store.
+Once enabled, Consul Template uses [leader election](https://consul.io/docs/guides/leader-election.html) on a per-template basis to have only a single node perform the queries.
+Results are shared among other instances rendering the same template by passing compressed data through the Consul K/V store.

+Please note that no Vault data will be stored in the compressed template.
+Because ACLs around Vault are typically more closely controlled than those ACLs around Consul's KV, Consul Template will still request the secret from Vault on each iteration.

 ### Termination on Error
 By default Consul Template is highly fault-tolerant.
 If Consul is unreachable or a template changes, Consul Template will happily continue running.
 The only exception to this rule is if the optional `command` exits non-zero.
 In this case, Consul Template will also exit non-zero.
 The reason for this decision is so the user can easily configure something like Upstart or God to manage Consul Template as a service.